 Click “Edit” on the Formula box.
 This is where you enter the condition to be checked.

-Click on Operands +, to add the Pepperi field to be checked.
+Click on Available Fields +, to add the Pepperi field to be checked.

 Under the “Financial Fields” section add the “Total Sum” field.
 This is the Transaction Field that will be compared with your minimum order amount.
 Click OK.